grpc-ecosystem/grpc-health-probe/README.md

 `grpc_health_probe` is meant to be used for health checking gRPC applications in [Kubernetes][k8s], using the [exec probes][execprobe].

-> :warning: [**Kubernetes v1.23 has now introduced built-in gRPC health checking**][k8s-new]
+> :warning: [**Kubernetes has now built-in gRPC health checking**][k8s-new]
-> capability as an alpha feature.
-As a result, you might no longer need to use this tool and use the
-> native Kubernetes feature instead.
+> capability as generally available.
+As a result, you might no longer need to use this tool and can use the native Kubernetes feature instead.
 >
 > This tool can still be useful if you are on older versions of Kubernetes,
 > or using advanced configuration (such as custom metadata, TLS or finer timeout tuning),